 C. Property bond in certain districts.
 A real or personal property bond may be executed for the release of a person under Rule 8-401 NMRA in any municipality in which the chief judge of the district court upon concurrence of a majority of the district judges of the district has entered an order finding that the provisions of Paragraph B of this rule will result in the detention of persons otherwise eligible for pretrial release under Rule 8-401 NMRA.
-If a property bond is submitted by a compensated surety under this paragraph, the bail bondsman or solicitor must be licensed as a property bondsman and must pledge or assign real or personal property owned by the property bondsman as security for the bail bond.
-In addition, a licensed property bondsman must file, in each court in which the bondsman posts bonds
+If a property bond is submitted by a compensated surety under this paragraph, the bail bondsman or solicitor must be licensed as a property bondsman and must pledge or assign real or personal property owned by the property bondsman must file, in each court in which the bondsman posts bonds